Stock futures search for direction following record day

 U.S. equity futures are trading mixed ahead of the Thursday session on Wall Street.

-The major futures indexes suggest a small rise in the Dow ahead of the release of jobless claims data and another measure of inflation.
+The major futures indexes suggest a gain of 0.1% for the Dow ahead of the release of jobless claims data and another measure of inflation.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE